Peredery/palit_gpu_light_bat/README.md

 1. **Install ThunderMaster**

    - Download and install ThunderMaster from the official website.
-   - During the installation process, uncheck the option to start ThunderMaster automatically with Windows.

 2. **Configure ThunderMaster**

    - Open ThunderMaster.
+   - Uncheck the option to start ThunderMaster automatically with Windows in Setting
    - Navigate to the Color settings and select your desired color options.
    - Close ThunderMaster.